-There are few components as integral to security in SNMP as SNMP community strings.
-Having the correct community string determines whether you can access information contained within devices throughout your network.
+There are few components as integral to security in Simple Network Management Protocol as SNMP community strings.
+Having the correct community string determines whether you can access information contained within devices throughout your managed network.
 In this article, we’re going to look at how you can find and create community strings on Windows and Linux.
 However, before we look at how to find and create community strings, let’s look at what community strings are.

 What are SNMP Community Strings?